jimeh/common-flow/common-flow.md

     9. If there is a truly valid technical reason to not use rebase when updating change branches, then you can update change branches via merge instead of rebase.
 The decision to use merge MUST only be taken after all possible options to use rebase have been tried and failed.
-For example, people not understanding how to use rebase is NOT a valid reason to use merge.
+People not understanding how to use rebase is NOT a valid reason to use merge.
 If you do decide to use merge instead of rebase, you MUST NOT use a mixture of both methods, pick one and stick to it.
 4. Pull Requests
     1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent).